Are you stuck in a rut? You’re not alone. Here are some simple ways to get out of a rut when you’re struggling.

 Break things into steps

 As we mentioned, falling into a slump could lead you to feel unmotivated and perhaps you’ve left some tasks fall to the wayside a little.
 If you’ve fallen behind, it can feel overwhelming.
 Break things down into steps and check them off to make it easier to digest and manage.
+If your inbox is causing you stress, here’s how to deal with inbox overwhelm.

 Done is better than perfect